num-codex/num-knoten/README.md

 ### Test i2b2 data integration via "i2b2 FHIR Trigger Beta"

+After odm2fhir terminated successfully, the fhir-to-i2b2 job can be set up and executed:

 `$ sh 05_execute-fhir-to-i2b2.sh`

 This should populate the i2b2 tables with data from the FHIR resources, in particular OBSERVATION_FACT, PATIENT_MAPPING, and PATIENT_DIMENSION.
 Also check table FHIR_ELT_LOG for potenial error messages.